johannes-programming/keyalias/README.rst

 keyalias
 ========

-Visit the website `keyalias.johannes-programming.online <keyalias.johannes-programming.online>`_ for more information.
+Visit the website `http://keyalias.johannes-programming.online <http://keyalias.johannes-programming.online>`_ for more information.